mukhtar-github/MongoDB-Developer-Learning-Path/M220JS:MongoDB-for-JavaScript-Developers/M220JS:MongoDB-for-JavaScript-Developers.md

 ### Basic Joins

-So in this lesson, we're going to cover joins in MongoDB.

-So joins are used to combine data from two or more collections, which is true for all database systems, but the implementation is going to be a little different in MongoDB.

-The join we're going to do here is between the movies and comments collection from the mflix database.

-Each comment in mflix is posted by a user, and associated with one specific movie.

-And we want to count how many comments are associated with each movie.

-Users use comments as a way to discuss movies, so we can think of this sort of like a popularity contest.
+So in this lesson, we're going to cover *joins in MongoDB*.
+So *joins are used to combine data from two or more collections*, which is true for all database systems, but the implementation is going to be a little different in *MongoDB*. *The join we're going to do here is between the movies and comments collection from the mflix database*.
+Each *comment in mflix* is posted by a *user*, and associated with *one specific movie*.
+And we want to *count how many comments are associated with each movie*. *Users use comments as a way to discuss movies*, so we can think of this sort of like a popularity contest.

 You know, which movies are being talked about the most on our site.